KristinHenry/vis.social/README.md

 # Moderator and Admin tools and challenges

-The Mastodon software that runs on our server comes with a lot of tools to help us build our community.
+The Mastodon software that runs on our server comes with a lot of tools to help us build, support, and protect our community.
 Some of them are great, and some could use improvements.
-But we work with the tools we have.
+We work with the tools we have.

 ## Moderators